The Need for an Advocate

 During 1904 and 1905, while Van Hise, the regents and university deans made the case for regular and dependable income, the Wisconsin Alumni Association utilized its unique connections with alumni to share information about university needs with its members.

-In January of 1905, the Wisconsin Alumni Magazine published advocacy150_milltax1905reports from the deans and the and the Board of Regents with the belief that, once informed of the university's needs and contributions to the state, alumni would support their alma mater in the legislature.
+In January of 1905, the Wisconsin Alumni Magazine published reports from the deans and the and the Board of Regents with the belief that, once informed of the university's needs and contributions to the state, alumni would support their alma mater in the legislature.
 Alumni bombarded WAA with requests for a jubilee publication celebrating the university's 50th anniversary.
 Included in that volume, which the alumni association provided free to all members, were speeches that complemented letters sent to alumni about university needs.

 The information campaign let to popular support for UW-Madison, and eventually passage of a favorable funding bill.
 Included in that bill was a mill tax as well as an additional $200,000 annually for the construction needs of a growing university.